HewlettPackard/foedus_code/experiments-core/src/foedus/tpcc/README.markdown

 Configure the numbers by interpolating, or by extrapolating if you are trying to run it on a laptop or on a 256-socket godzilla SGI; oh let me play with it if you do.

+* [2015 May] We have also added a _mid-low_ server configuration per request.
+It assumes 4-sockets * 8 cores and 1 TB DRAM machine.
+The suffix is "_mid".

 Of course you have to understand what each parameter means.
 Go on to individual details below.